betterify-in/andromeda-hugo/content/about.md

   enable: true
   subtitle: "Who We Are"
   title: "Hello, We help in Better Financial Management"
-  description: "Your online Health & Fitness companion that offers free assistance on its Facebook Group and provides quality paid guided personal training packages by and through website.
-We are the first ever, online manifesto in Bangladesh to make place you will select when you think of getting fit"
+  description: "We all at **Betterify** very strongly believe that all business productivity and performance is the result of a strong motivated team of professionals with hands on industry expertise and experience.
+We are a team of professionals with huge industry experience and expertise.
+The key to every business success is a mutual trust."

   image: "images/about/01.jpg"

 # what_we_do
 what_we_do:
   enable: true
-  subtitle: "Our Works"
+  subtitle: "Our Speciality"
-  title: "What We Do"
+  title: "What We Do.
+We Betterify -"
   block:
-  - title: "Building a new class"
+  - title: "Financial Management"
-    content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
-In Flow, wherever things just work is understanding developing complex systems"
+    content: "As **Financial** Managers we are skilled in the field of risk management, budget planning, strategic planning and financial data analysis"

-  - title: "Design for anyone"
+  - title: "Accounting Management"
-    content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
-In Flow, wherever things just work is understanding developing complex systems"
+    content: "We’re here to offer the best support, to help you troubleshoot any of you business, **accounting** and taxation issues.
+You can trust us to solve your Accounting Problems into Opportunities."

-  - title: "Creative flair design"
+  - title: "Investment Management"
-    content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
-In Flow, wherever things just work is understanding developing complex systems"
+    content: "As investment management experts or **investment** management advisors we provide services to a wide array of clients ranging from affluent to high-net-worth and ultra-high-net-worth individuals and families."

-  - title: "Building products"
+  - title: "Taxation Management"
-    content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
-In Flow, wherever things just work is understanding developing complex systems"
+    content: "We’re here to offer the best support, to help you troubleshoot any of you business, accounting and **taxation** issues.
+You can trust us to solve your Accounting Problems into Opportunities."

 # our_mission
 our_mission:
   enable: true
   subtitle: "OUR MISSION"
   title: "Main Vision And Mission Of Our Company"
-  description: "We were freelance designers and developers, constantly finding ourselve deep vague feedback. leaving a notes from the sticky note piece ."
+  description: "We are passionate about Better Management and Better Leadership.
+Our passion is filled with compassion for the following Mission, Vision, and Values: Our mission is **Better Execution**, Our vision is **Better Management**, and We value **Better Leadership!!**"

   image: "images/about/02.jpg"